 This is not a burdensome challenge to organise.
-It is a decision, followed by the action and then the collection of donations.
+It is a decision, followed by action and then the collection of donations.
 We would really appreciate it if you would let us know that you are doing the challenge, and any details you can share with us.
 A printable sponsor form is available.
-If students old enough would publicise their efforts on social media, together we could make a real difference to the lives of people in Ukraine, raise awareness of the work of ACN, show the work of the Catholic Church and remind others about prayer, fasting and almsgiving during Lent.
+If students/youth groups are old enough perhaps they could publicise their efforts on social media.
+This would make a real difference to the lives of people in Ukraine, raise awareness of the work of ACN, show the work of the Catholic Church and remind others about prayer, fasting and almsgiving during Lent.